tom-doerr/perplexity_search/README.md

 - Configurable API key support via environment variable or direct input
 - Customizable search queries with temperature and other parameters
 - Command-line interface for easy usage
-- Focused on retrieving precise pricing information
+- Focused on retrieving technical information with code examples
+- Returns responses formatted in markdown
+- Optimized for factual and numerical data

 ## Installation